Vaðlaheiðargöng: Reception

+The construction of the tunnel and the Icelandic government's role was somewhat controversial.
+Opponents of the project said the project would not be profitable within a reasonable span of time (if at all), the construction costs would exceed original estimates and the motivation behind the construction would be to benefit the voting demographic in the marginal constituency in which it was located.

-The initial collection fee was 1,000 ISK if the toll was not paid within three hours.
-This was controversial as tourists and non-regular users were unaware of the system, and was later reduced to the current 400 ISK and grace period increased to 24 hours.
+Initially, the collection fee was 1,000 ISK if the toll was not paid within three hours.
+This was controversial as tourists and non-regular users were unaware of the system, and was later reduced to 400 ISK and grace period increased to 24 hours.
+As of June 2025, the collection fee is 1,490 ISK.

 In July 2019, it was reported that the toll tunnel had earned 35-40% less than estimated.
 This was because fewer cars went through the tunnel than expected and because more drivers paid in advance than was expected.